.webp)

 For accounting teams managing high volumes of fixed assets, depreciation is a cornerstone of accurate financial reporting and tax efficiency.
 Whether it's a fleet of vehicles, a server farm, or manufacturing machinery, fixed asset depreciation ensures costs are spread over time, aligning with asset usage and operational reality.
 Controllers overseeing complex portfolios know that even minor miscalculations can disrupt financial statements and create compliance risks.

-This guide will walk you through the essentials of fixed asset depreciation, from its financial impact across all three statements to the tax benefits it unlocks.
-With fixed assets representing a significant share of the balance sheet, mastering depreciation is key to building accurate, audit-ready reports and supporting strategic decision-making.
+This guide will walk you through the essentials of fixed asset depreciation as well as its financial impact across all three statements.
+With fixed assets representing a significant share of the balance sheet and serving as a cornerstone of CIP accounting, mastering depreciation is key to building accurate, audit-ready reports and supporting strategic decision-making.

 Fixed asset depreciation accounts for the gradual decline in value of tangible assets caused by wear and tear, obsolescence, or usage.
 It ensures that the cost of items like equipment, buildings, or machinery is spread systematically over the years they contribute to the business.